Davis Ansah Opoku

-Davis Ansah Opoku (born 13 September 1984) is a Ghanaian politician, a member of Parliament for Mpraeso Constituency in the Eastern Region of Ghana.
+Davis Ansah Opoku (born 13 September 1984) is a Ghanaian politician, and a member of Parliament for Mpraeso Constituency in the Eastern Region of Ghana.
 He serves as the Deputy Ranking Member of the Public Accounts Committee and a member of the works & Housing Committee of Parliament In October 2021, the 40 under 40 awards ceremony adjudged Davis as a young leader in Governance and Government agencies.

 Early life

 Opuku was born in Accra, 13 September 1984 to Sampson Opoku of Kwahu Asakraka and Helena Opoku of Obomeng Kwahu.

 Education

 Opuku attended Nkwatia Secondary School in Ghana and graduated from the University of Cape Coast with a degree in laboratory technology.
 He continued to the University of London to study Law and then to University of Leicester where he completed his course in communication.
 He holds a certificate in strategic political communication from the International Academy for Leadership (IAF), Germany and currently in the final stage of his Legal Practice Course and Masters in Law at the University of Law.